statho/ScoreHMR/README.md

 ## Run demo on videos
 The following command will first run tracking with 4D-Humans and 2D keypoint detection with ViTPose, and then run temporal model fitting with ScoreHMR on the video specified with `--input_video`.
-It will create a video rendering of the reconstructed people in the folder specified by `--output_folder`.
+It will create a video rendering of the reconstructed people in the folder specified by `--out_folder`.
 It will also save intermediate results from 4D-Humans and ViTPose.
 ```bash
 python demo_video.py \
     --input_video example_data/videos/breakdancing.mp4 \